timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 aggregate to calculate the price difference between the opening and closing price within the bucket.

-In general, this is how you can calculate the price difference:
+In general, you can calculate the price difference with the formula:

 ```text
 (CLOSE PRICE - OPEN PRICE) / OPEN PRICE = delta